Care Home Health related deaths

 TRU

-Concerns summary The patient's family was not informed or invited to an MDT meeting before his Mental Health Act section was lifted.
+Concerns summary (AI summary) The patient's family was not informed or invited to an MDT meeting before his Mental Health Act section was lifted.
 Staff lacked clarity on who was responsible for family communication, and no formal policy was in place.

 Iris Skinner